kareemaladawy/laravel-parking-reservation-api/README.md

 # Parking Reservation API - Laravel

-This repo is functionality complete, PRs and issues are welcome
+This repo is functionally complete, PRs and issues are welcome

 ---